Hornbill-Docs/itom-config/itom-config/setup/users.md

 ## Advanced

-The following platform setting will automatically add a user to this list when they have been assigned a ITOM role or right.
+The following platform setting will automatically add a user to this list when they have been assigned an ITOM role or right.
 |Setting|Description|Default|
 |-|-|-|
 |subscription.application.allocateOnLogin|When set to 'true' a user that has been granted rights to an application will automatically be granted an application subscription when a free subscription for that application is available.|ON|